 – Newspapers for table protection

-Drawing the flowers
+Drawing the Flowers

-You can use this handy Flower Idea Sheet if you are short on flower inspiration or just want to supplement.
 I showed the kids how to start with a dot or small circle somewhere on the paper.
 Then, using the dot as a starting and stopping point, create a shape and repeat that shape all the way around the dot.
 The bigger the shape, the less petals you will make.

 If you see some kids making some small petals, don’t worry.
 For this type of painting lesson, it’s okay to have small shapes.